-Version No Date Comments UK v1.0 March 2013 Original release of the UK Framework.
-UK v1.1 April 2014 Updates to ensure references to legislation and expert guidance remained current and to provide greater clarification where needed.
+Version No Date Comments 1.0 March 2013 Original release of the Framework.
+1.1 April 2014 Updates to ensure references to legislation and expert guidance remained current and to provide greater clarification where needed.
 Some minor amendments to learning outcomes noted in Appendix 1 of version 1.1.
-UK v1.2 September 2014 Safeguarding Adults - addition of a new Level 2.
-Safeguarding Children - significant additions and amendments to align with the Intercollegiate Document (2014) Other minor updates and clarification where needed.
-UK v1.3 March 2016 Preventing Radicalisation added as a new subject Other minor updates and clarification where needed UK v1.4 October 2017 Preventing Radicalisation - updated to reflect minor amendments in the NHS England Prevent Training and Competencies Framework (2017).
-Information Governance - updated to reflect the decommissioning of the NHS IG Training Tool (NHS Digital) CSTF User Guide incorporated into this subject guide.
+1.2 September 2014 Subject 8: Safeguarding Adults - addition of a new Level 2.
+Subject 9: Safeguarding Children - significant additions and amendments to align with the Intercollegiate Document (2014) Other minor updates and clarification where needed.
+1.3 March 2016 Subject 8a: Preventing Radicalisation added as a new subject Other minor updates and clarification where needed 1.4 October 2017 Subject 8a Preventing Radicalisation - updated to reflect minor amendments in the NHS England Prevent Training and Competencies Framework (2017).
+Subject 11 Information Governance - updated to reflect the decommissioning of the NHS IG Training Tool (NHS Digital) CSTF User Guide incorporated into this subject guide.
 Other minor updates and clarification where needed.
-UK v1.4.2 May 2018 Information Governance - addition of GDPR.
-UK v1.5 October 2018 Equality, Diversity and Human Rights - updated to include reference to statutory guidance to support the autism strategy.
-Safeguarding Adults - updated to align with Adult Safeguarding: Roles and Competencies for Health Care Staff (2018) with the addition of a Level 3.
-Information Governance - updated to reflect current guidance for data security.
-UK v1.6 June 2019 Safeguarding Children - significant additions and amendments to align with the Intercollegiate Document (2019).
-Resuscitation - minor changes to Level 2 - Newborn Basic Life Support / Learning Outcomes (b) and (f) England v1.0 February 2020 April 2020 Separate Framework for NHS Trusts in England 'Proposed Frequency of Refresher Training or Assessment' is now 'Required Frequency of Refresher Training or Assessment'.
-'Suggested Standards for Training Delivery' are now 'Standards for Training Delivery' Moving and Handling amended with addition of required frequencies for refresher training/assessment.
-England v1.1 June 2021 All links and references to legislation and key guidance checked and updated where required.
-Any additional references and minor amendments to text are shown in Appendix 3.
-Version Control.
+1.4.2 May 2018 Subject 11 Information Governance - addition of GDPR.
+Subject 11 Information Governance - addition of GDPR.
+1.4.3 July 2018 Subjects 12 and 13 Information Governance - addition of 0 Subjects 12 and 13 Information Governance - addition of GDPR. to statutory guidance to support the autism strategy.
+Subject 8: Safeguarding Adults - updated to align with Adu Roles and Competencies for Health Care Staff (2018) with Level 3.
+Subject 8: Safeguarding Adults - updated to align with Adult Safeguarding: Roles and Competencies for Health Care Staff (2018) with the addition of a Level 3.
+Subjects 11, 12 and 13 Information Governance - updated to reflect current 1.6 June 2019 Subject 9: Safeguarding Children - significant additions and amendments to align with the Intercollegiate Document (2019) Subject 10: Resuscitation - minor changes to Level 2 - Newborn Basic Life Support / Learning Outcomes (b) and (f) 1.6.1 December 2020 Subject 7: Moving and Handling amended with addition of frequencies for refresher training/assessment.
+1.6.2 June 2021 Amended to align with changes to CSTF (England) v1.1.

-A summary of key amendments in this version is presented in Appendix 2: Version Control.
+A summary of key amendments in this Version 1.6.2 is presented in Appendix 2: Version Control.

 The Core Skills Training Framework (CSTF) is available for any individual or organisation to access.

-Current information and access to current CSTF documents is always available from the Core Skills Frameworks web page at: https://skillsforhealth.org.uk/info-hub/core-skills-training-framework-cstf-and-enabling-staff-movement-in-nhs-trusts-in-england/
+Current information and access to current CSTF documents is always available from the Core Skills Frameworks web page at: https://skillsforhealth.org.uk/info-hub/category/core-skills-training-framework-cstf/